 Speed mentoring for International Women's DayShow more

-For the past four years the Equal Opportunity Commission has hosted a speed mentoring event to mark International Women's Day.
+Since 2017 the Equal Opportunity Commission has hosted a speed mentoring event to mark International Women's Day.

 Each year up to 12 inspiring mentors from various fields volunteer an hour of their time to mentor young women in 8 minute slots.